nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/menu/introduction.rst

 All segments
 ************

-Lists all customer segments within your loyalty program with brief description of each and additional information regarding assigned customers.
+*Lists all customer segments within your loyalty program with brief description of each and additional information regarding assigned customers*

-There is also possibility to preview and export the list of targeted customers
+*There is also possibility to preview and export the list of targeted customers*

 .. image:: /userguide/_images/segment2.png
    :alt:   Segments